Krishnatadi/textifyer/README.md

 # Textifyer

-**Textifyer** is a powerful npm package for analyzing text.
+**Textifyer** is a powerful package for analyzing text.
 It provides functionalities for character counts (with and without spaces), word count, sentence count, paragraph count, space count, and reading time estimation.
 Perfect for efficient text analysis and management.

 ## Table of Contents